 So where do you store this style sheet or style guide?
 For our clients, we recommend storing it in Dropbox because it’s a central storage location that is easy to share with anyone who may need to create content and it’s also a great place to store accompanying stock imagery.

-If you do not have a style guide or a consistent digital brand, we would love to help you with that.
-Please go ahead and send schedule a complimentary call by clicking HERE.
+If you do not have a style guide or a consistent digital brand, we would love to help you with that!
+You’re invited to go ahead and send schedule a complimentary connection call.